 As a therapist, I draw on my training in mindfulness, pastoral counseling, body awareness, dance and qigong.
 I listen to my intuition and draw on my connection to Spirit.
 I sit with you wherever you are and invite you to feel what you are feeling.
 I also deeply respect when you do not want to feel something.
 I am here to explore your experiences and emotions with you and see where that leads.
 There is freedom in learning how to be with what we feel, physically and emotionally.
 As we learn to make space for our experiences, something shifts and opens.

 This work is appropriate for anyone seeking a deeper connection to themselves, their spirituality and/or the world around them.
 In my experience, it has led to feeling more alive, a greater sense of meaning and being able to trust my heart and my guts.

-I feel deep compassion toward anyone who feels they do not fit in, be it due to illness, family structure or social dynamics.
-Please know that you are welcome in my office.
-Additionally, as someone who identifies as LGBTQ, I want to let you know that I am LGBTQ friendly.
+I feel deep compassion toward anyone who feels they do not fit in, be it due to illness, minority status, family structure or social dynamics.
+If you are part of the LGTBQ+ family, know that I am, as well.
+You are welcome here.

 To read my blog post about riding the waves of life amidst challenge and illness, follow this link for my post "Everything Changes."
 For an archive of all my blogs by category, see below.
 You can also find me on Facebook.

 Training and Education

 I completed SomaSoul®: Somatic Expressive Therapy and Shake Your Soul®: The Yoga of Dance trainings with LIFE Movement founder Dan Leven.
 I am incredibly grateful that I came across these trainings.
 They were pivotal in bringing me back into a deeper connection with my body and spirit.
 I am a Registered Somatic Movement Therapist with the International Somatic Movement Education & Therapy Association (ISMETA).